Cheapest Way to Get a Divorce in Ontario

 An uncontested divorce stands out as the most cost-effective option for several reasons:

 1. Reduced Legal Fees: Since both parties agree on all terms, there’s no need for lengthy negotiations or court battles, which can be expensive.
 While legal guidance is invaluable, an uncontested divorce may require less attorney time, resulting in lower Lawyer’s fees.
-At SHAIKH LAW FIRM, our divorce lawyer charge $750 + HST for an uncontested divorce in Ontario., while a contested divorce could cost thousands of dollars.
+At SHAIKH LAW FIRM, our divorce lawyer charges $999 + HST for an uncontested divorce in Ontario., while a contested divorce could cost thousands of dollars.

 2. Faster Resolution: A quicker process means less time spent on legal proceedings, reducing costs.